Honey Lane Care Home

 Angie Sacks

-Angie leads by example and brings a wealth of experience supporting residents, their families and our teams.
+Angie is a Qualified Dementia Interpreter and brings a wealth of experience supporting residents, their families and our teams.
 She is passionate about truly understanding the differing needs of residents to deliver personalised care that enables them to live well with dementia.

 Speaking about her role at Honey Lane, Angie said: “We support residents to live a life which is meaningful to them and one where they are able to spend their time doing the things they love.
-It’s a privilege to get to know our residents and nothing makes me happier than seeing their content and well-looked-after.”
+It’s a privilege to get to know our residents and nothing makes me happier than seeing them content and well looked-after.”

 In her spare time, Angie enjoys spending time with friends and family, reading, music, and going to the theatre.